zannloo/tp/docs/UserGuide.md

 **General solution:**
 Ensure that the command you enter adheres to the format provided in the user guide.

+<div style="page-break-after: always;"></div>

 ##### Mistake 2: Invalid path
 **Solution:**
-Please check that the path you have entered is the path required by the command which can be seen in the User Guide.
+Please check that the path you entered is the path required by the command which can be seen in the User Guide.
 Additionally, do ensure that it is the intended path you wish to utilise, and it exists within ProfBook.